-The modern art movement encompasses several artistic genres, beginning with realism, a style that captured not an idealized, perfect version of a subject, but the true version, warts and all, so to speak.
+The modern art movement encompasses several artistic genres, beginning with realism.
+This style captured not an idealized, perfect version of a subject, but the true version, warts and all, so to speak.

 The romantic style attempted to communicate the feeling a subject gave an artist, rather than an actual, recognizable depiction of the subject.
 The impressionists favored an abstract representation of a subject or a scene.
 Other movements, including cubism, expressionism, and minimalism, utilized other techniques to communicate a subject artistically.